-This is suited for
+This is suited to

 Still using Ubuntu 14.04?

-In any case, you must not use Ubuntu 14.04 after 30 April 2019 because your system will be vulnerable due to lack of security updates.
+In any case, you must not use Ubuntu 14.04 after 30 April 2019 because your system will be vulnerable due to the lack of security updates.
 Not being able to install new applications will be an additional major pain.

 So which option will you choose here?
 Upgrading to Ubuntu 16.04 or 18.04 or paying for ESM?